 Healthy kids learn better, and they also grow up to be healthier, happier, more productive adults.
 Upstream Public Health believes Oregon should work with our K-12 public schools to ensure Oregon’s youth have their best chance of success in school and in life.

 Simply put, tobacco kills.
 It is the leading cause of preventable death in Oregon.
 And at Upstream we are working hard to end these needless deaths.
-Since almost all smokers start when they are just kids, much of our work focuses on preventing youth from picking up this deadly habit.
+Since almost all smokers start when they are just kids, much of our work focuses on preventing youth from starting use of tobacco and addictive nicotine products.

 Transportation and Land Use is a fancy way of saying “the places where we live, work, and play and the options we have for moving around those places.”
 It includes everything from making sure that kids can safely catch a bus to school to whether or not city zoning codes allow worksites to be located near neighborhoods.

 Temperature increases and extreme weather events associated with climate change have significant impacts on public health through heat stress, vector-borne diseases, malnutrition and other drought-related problems, respiratory and allergic disease, and developmental effects like pre-term birth.

 There's no reason why someone's health should be determined by their zip code – but it is.
 Historical social injustices have led to higher rates of poverty, segregation, unsafe neighborhoods, and poor education outcomes for certain populations.
 As a result, people of color and those experiencing poverty have lower life expectancies, poorer birth outcomes, and higher risk for chronic diseases.
-But we know that everyone deserves an equal chance to be healthy and thrive.
+We know that everyone deserves an equal chance to be healthy and thrive.